 Q: Why have the GERS numbers changed from last year?

-Q: How much debt interest does Scotland have in GERS?
+Q: How much interest expenditure does Scotland have in GERS?

-A: GERS allocates Scotland a population share of UK debt interest.
-In 2019-20, this was £4.5 billion.
-This figure now includes debt interest expenditure associated with public sector pension funds, which also generate interest income.
-In 2019-20, Scotland is apportioned £1.5 billion of interest expenditure associated with public sector pensions, and £1.7 billion of interest income.
+A: GERS includes two categories of interest spending.
+The first is reserved UK debt interest, and Scotland is allocated a population share of this, amounting to £4.5 billion in 2021-22.
+The second is interest spending associated with public sector pension funds.
+These funds also generate interest income, and in 2021-22 Scotland is apportioned £2.3 billion of interest expenditure associated with public sector pensions, and £1.8 billion of interest income.

 Q: Is GERS a description of the whole Scottish economy?